gamemanual0/gm0/source/docs/software/getting-started/options-for-programming.rst

 - Not widely used in FTC\ |reg| yet
 - New and has fewer community resources for training
-- Not recommended for programmers who need large amounts of help from other teams
+- Not recommended for programmers who need large amounts of help from other teams, unless those teams are experienced in Kotlin

 C and C++
 ~~~~~~~~~